-You are required to report to AACOMAS all institutions attended, including but not limited to: college-level courses taken in high school, summer courses, community college courses, military institutions, postbaccalaureate, graduate, and doctoral work, study abroad, foreign work, etc. Failure to report an institution or any courses taken at an institution runs the risk of your application being undelivered back to you by our verification staff who will require you to report and provide a transcript for the missing institution or course(s).
+You are required to report to AACOMAS all institutions attended, including but not limited to: college-level courses taken in high school, summer courses, community college courses, undergraduate institutions, military institutions, postbaccalaureate, graduate, and doctoral work, study abroad, foreign work, etc. Failure to report an institution or any courses taken at an institution runs the risk of your application being undelivered back to you by our verification staff who will require you to report and provide a transcript for the missing institution or course(s).
 This can significantly delay the processing of your application.

 You must request the registrar of each U.S. institution you have attended to submit one complete set of official transcripts directly to AACOMAS.
 Include all institutions in foreign countries, U.S. territories, and possessions that are operated by U.S. institutions.
 Student copies of transcripts or copies sent by the applicant are not acceptable.
 Transfer credit(s) appearing on a transcript cannot be accepted in lieu of an original transcript from the institution where the coursework was completed.
 See the online AACOMAS instructions for more details on submitting Foreign, French Canadian, Study Abroad, and Overseas transcripts.

 AACOMAS accepts transcripts electronically from a limited number of electronic transcript services.
 A list of these services can be found in the AACOMAS application instructions.
 If your school does not use these services, you must provide transcripts to AACOMAS via paper mailing.
 Transcripts should be sent (via U.S. Mail or expedited delivery service) to:

 P.O.
 Box 9137